hartwigmedical/hmftools/isofox/README.md

 ### Generating cached Ensembl data files
 To annotate SVs with gene information and to support fusion detection, ISOFOX uses gene, transcript, exon and protein domain information from the Ensembl database.
-This data is loaded from HMF's Ensembl data cache files which are available from the Hartwig resources page, or can be generated using the Hartwig GeneUtils application (see https://github.com/hartwigmedical/hmftools/gene-utils/README.md for instructions).
+This data is loaded from HMF's Ensembl data cache files which are available from the Hartwig resources page, or can be generated using the Hartwig GeneUtils application.
+Instructions for how to generate can be found [here](https://github.com/hartwigmedical/hmftools/tree/master/gene-utils#generating-cached-ensembl-data-files)

 Note that the Ensembl gene cache currently generates for standard autosomes and sex chromosomes only (alt contigs and MT chromosomes are excluded).